 Duration of savings claims can interact with the considerations in the Natural Market Baseline since this baseline can sometimes equate to Total Market Units over time, and therefore savings effectively become zero.

 If both compliance and increased efficiency happen at the same time, the savings can be calculated separately for each and summed.

-Program description from the NEEA website. https://neea.org/our-work/programs/rpp.

-The logic model and MPI list are the current working versions form the CY2021 evaluation of ComEd’s ESRPP pilot.
-They were both developed by the program implementer, NEEA, and reviewed by the Guidehouse evaluation team.

-This is done to protect retailer data privacy.

-The methods for cleaning data, gathering product attributes, and assigning a category were developed by NEEA.
-These steps were documented and provided to ComEd in the RPP Data Cleaning Memo, dated May 18, 2022.

-https://www.energystar.gov/productfinder/advanced

-https://www.regulations.doe.gov/certification-data/

-https://cacertappliances.energy.ca.gov/Pages/Search/AdvancedSearch.aspx